taming-the-state-in-react/taming-the-state-in-react-french/manuscript/05-redux-advanced/00a-redux-state.md

 ~~~~~~~~

 Regardons un peu l'état initial pour le `todoReducer`.
 Vous pouvez faire un état initial pour ce dernier.
 Par exemple, pourquoi ne pas compléter tous les exemples de code de ce livre en ayant des éléments todo pour cela?
-Let's have a look at the initial state for the `todoReducer`.
-You can make up an initial state for them.
-For instance, what about completing all coding examples in this book by having todo items for them?

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~